-Large storms have the potential to cause a lot of damage to businesses – and that includes ice machines.
-Water from storms can damage equipment or leave you with a dirty ice maker.
+Large storms have the potential to cause an ice maker to flood or create an electric surge that harm the unit.
+Both water and lightning from storms can damage equipment or leave you without ice when the storm passes.

-We know that when a storm is approaching, protecting an ice machine isn’t on the top of the list, but with a few quick, protective measures, you can help make sure you have ice after the storm passes.
+We know that when a storm is approaching, protecting an automatic ice machine isn’t on the top of the list.
+However, by preparing your ice machine for a storm (along with following other hurricane safety measures for businesses) you can help make sure you have ice after the storm passes.

-Flooding – There are a couple of issues to look out for with heavy flooding.
-First, water can damage the outside of the unit.
-This is unsightly, but it won’t really affect your ice production.
-The main concern with flooding is that, if it enters the machine, it can damage components within the ice maker which are responsible for keeping your ice maker running.
+Water can damage the outside of the unit, as well.
+This is unsightly, but if water hasn’t entered the ice machine it won’t really affect your ice production.
+If water does enter the machine, it can damage components within the ice maker which are responsible for keeping your ice maker running.

 Since electrical storms can fry components in your ice machine, it’s best to cut power to the unit before the storm hits.
 That means shutting off the main breaker, which will also help protect your other appliances, or unplugging your ice machine.

 With no way for electricity to get to the unit, your ice machine will be safe from any surges that may occur.

 Installing an outdoor ice machine comes with risk, but sometimes you have no choice.
 If a storm is heading toward you, be sure to protect your ice maker from flood damage and the rest of elements.
 Wind and rain can take a toll on a machine without the proper protection.
 Not only can a storm harm the exterior of the ice maker, but if it’s is an air cooled ice machine, rain can enter through the venting.